wp-plugins/shaplatools/readme.txt

 	<li>Team</li>
 	<li>Features</li>
 </ul>
-To include at your theme read the <a href="https://wordpress.org/plugins/shaplatools/faq/">FAQ</a>
+To include custom post types at your theme read the <a href="https://wordpress.org/plugins/shaplatools/faq/">FAQ</a>

 = Widgets =